kendall-beaver/misinformation-study/analysis/data/BACKGROUND-GCBS.md

 Conspiracist ideation cannot be described simply in terms of the Big-5 personality dimensions.
 As expected, GCB scores were unrelated to the remaining Big-5 traits of extraversion and neuroticism, as well as the related traits of sensation seeking and emotional intelligence.
 The GCB is either independent of other theoretically unrelated psychological constructs or is at most only weakly associated with them.

+The GCBS uses a likert scale with no reverse coding, so “Strongly Agree” always indicates the highest level of conspiracy belief for each item.
+And a higher overall score across items indicates a generally higher level of conspiracist belief.
+For our results, I converted answers into a 5 point scale with “Strongly Agree” being worth 5 points.